Fasciculation: Diagnosis

-The most effective way to detect fasciculations may be surface electromyography (EMG).
-Surface EMG is more sensitive than needle electromyography and clinical observation in the detection of fasciculation in people with amyotrophic lateral sclerosis.
+Fasciculations can be detected by electromyography (EMG).
+Surface EMG is more sensitive than needle electromyography and clinical observation in the detection of fasciculation in people with amyotrophic lateral sclerosis (ALS).

 Deeper areas of contraction can be detected by electromyography (EMG) testing, though they can happen in any skeletal muscle in the body.
 Fasciculations arise as a result of spontaneous depolarization of a lower motor neuron leading to the synchronous contraction of all the skeletal muscle fibers within a single motor unit.
 An example of normal spontaneous depolarization is the constant contractions of cardiac muscle, causing the heart to beat.
 Usually, intentional movement of the involved muscle causes fasciculations to cease immediately, but they may return once the muscle is at rest again.

 Tics must also be distinguished from fasciculations.
-Small twitches of the upper or lower eyelid, for example, are not tics, because they do not involve a whole muscle, rather are twitches of a few muscle fibre bundles, that are not suppressible.
+Small twitches of the upper or lower eyelid, for example, are not tics, because they do not involve a whole muscle, but rather are unsuppressible twitches of a few muscle fibre bundles.